-Dr. Truong Vi Khanh, Deputy Director of the Biomedical Nano Engineering Laboratory, Flinders University, leading the research team, said that in 2018, while watching the movie "Terminator", he suddenly had the idea of creating liquid metal that can change shape.
+Dr. Truong Vi Khanh, Deputy Director of the Biomedical Nano Engineering Laboratory, Flinders University, who led the research team, said that in 2018, while watching the movie "Terminator", he suddenly had the idea of creating liquid metal that could change shape.

 The team collaborated with scientists from North Carolina State University and Sungkyunkwan University (South Korea) to create a gallium and indium compound that can form electronic circuits in fabrics.
 The fabric layers with circuits are used to develop smart wearable devices.
 "We can customize the conductive paths as desired by adding more coatings that can make the fabric more conductive," said Dr. Khanh.

 The team also successfully created a conductive path that can heal itself when cut by forming new conductive paths along the edges of the cut, thereby providing self-healing properties.
 This ability makes the material useful in circuit connections and flexible electrodes for measuring electrocardiogram signals.
-The researchers turned the coated fabrics into electrodes for an electrocardiograph (ECG) to monitor heart rhythms.
+The researchers turned the coated fabrics into electrodes for electrocardiographs (ECGs), which monitor heart rhythms.
 The testing process showed that the results performed as well as commercial gel-based electrodes.

 Dr. Truong Vi Khanh introduces metal-coated fabrics.
 Photo: NVCC

-The test results also showed that the metal-coated textile has effective antibacterial properties.
-This fabric helps repel pathogens and can be used for a longer period of time without washing, which can be used as hospital bed sheets and patient clothes to prevent infection.
+Test results also showed that the metal-coated textiles have effective antibacterial properties.
+The fabric helps repel pathogens and can be used for a longer period without washing, which can be used as hospital bedsheets and patient clothing to prevent infection.

 Dr Khanh added that gallium and indium are not abundant metals, but the process of making the liquid metal-coated fabric only requires less than one micrometer of each in the fabric coating.
 "Because the amount of material used is small, the manufacturing cost is low," he informed.